centreon/centreon-documentation/fr/graph-views/procedures.md

 > If the new port is below 1024, use this procedure `these
 > instructions<port_under_1024>` instead.

-On your Centreon MAP server, stop the Tomcat server:
+On your Centreon MAP server, stop the Centreon Map server:

-    systemctl stop tomcat
+    systemctl stop centreon-map

-Edit the server.xml settings file located in /etc/tomcat/server.xml:
+Edit the studio-config.properties settings file located in /etc/centreon-studio:

     vim /etc/tomcat/server.xml